moonbuggy/docker-python-musl-wheels/README.md

 This repo generates Docker images containing wheel files for the module, python version and architecture specified by the image tag.
 These images are intended to be used as part of a multi-stage build, providing pre-built wheels to a Python stage.
 The images contain wheels for the module in the tag and any dependencies.

+The built wheels are processed by [pypa/auditwheel](https://github.com/pypa/auditwheel) and should meet the relevant [PEP 656](https://www.python.org/dev/peps/pep-0656/) specifications.
+Relevant shared libraries should be bundled into the wheel.

+Wheel images are currently built with musl 1.2, although some musl 1.1 wheels are available in `wheels/`.

 **Note:** These are primarily intended for use in my own Docker images, to avoid having to compile modules every time I make a cache-breaking change to a container that uses them.
 This won't be a comprehensive collection of wheels.

 ## Usage
 There's a bunch of wheel files in the `wheels/` directory in this repo which can be used directly.
-The file names may or may not conform to the relevant PEP standard, but they're whatever `wheel` spits out and `pip` seems able to install them if they go back into whatever container architecture they came out of.

 Otherwise the Docker images can be pulled as part of another image's build process.

 The wheel files in `wheels/` should be OpenSSL builds (for modules that use an SSL library) by default, LibreSSL builds are available via the Docker images/tags.